bshlgrs/HyperactiveRecord/README.md

 # HyperactiveRecord

-**Note: This project doesn’t actually exist (yet?).
+**Note: This project doesn’t actually exist.
 I’ve just written this README in the hope that someone else finds it compelling enough to implement it.
-(Or maybe I'll implement it myself one day.)**
+(Or maybe I'll implement it myself sometime.)**

 HyperactiveRecord is an ActiveRecord plugin.
 It lets you write ActiveRecord-like queries with a DSL which more closely imitates the experience of using normal objects.